Investing in Canadian REITs can be an excellent option for anyone looking to diversify their portfolio beyond stocks and bonds.

 In the name of diversification we want assets that don’t always move together.
 We want some zig to go with that zag.
 It’s about portfolio teamwork.

 When it comes to investing in Canadian REITs, I like looking to ETFs and fund managers that I trust.
 On my site I covered the CI First Asset REIT, ticker RIT.
 That is Canada’s best performing REIT ETF and it is actively managed.
 That is a very good one-stop ETF option for Canadians.
-You may also decide to use that list for candidates for individual holdings.
-You might then conduct additional research.
-You’ll pay attention to that free cash flow from operations.
+There are also a number of other cost effective Canadian and US REIT ETFs available to Canadians listed on the Toronto Stock Exchange.

 Final Thoughts on Canadian REITs